agile-lab-dev/whitefox/docsite/docs/development_guidelines.md

 ### core

-Contains the core logic of whitefox, it should have nothing to do with persistence implementation or HTTP APIs.
+Contains the core logic of whitefox, it should have nothing to do with persistence or HTTP APIs implementation.

 ### persistence